nashville-software-school/FEWDD-milestones/2-single-page-applications/learning-materials/EX_SASS_AND_PETS.md

-# SASS And Pets
+# Exercise: SASS And Pets

-Create a page for **Sass Pets**.

-## Objective: Use a styleguide and Sass to compile css for a page with various elements.
+## Objective: Create a webpage for Sass Pets (a pet spa) using a styleguide and Sass to compile all of the css for the various elements on the page.

 ### Setup